Finance for University Education

 Further information for each course including the entry requirements can be found at:

-All phase one application forms must be received by 26/05/2017.
+All application forms must be submitted by 31/08/2017.
 Applications to the college must be marked for the attention of Kate Colebourn, Head of Area for Technical and Build Engineering, Furness College, Channelside, Barrow in Furness, Cumbria, LA14 2PJ, or via email firstname.lastname@example.org

 The funding for this scholarship programme is provided by Dong Energy through the Walney Extension Community Fund.